-Inventories consist of raw materials, semifinished products, work-in-process, finished goods and merchandise, which are stated at the lower of cost or net realizable value.
+Inventories consist of raw materials, semifinished products, work-in-process, finished goods and merchandise and are stated at the lower of cost or net realizable value.
 Inventory write-downs are made by item, except where it may be appropriate to group similar or related items.
 The net realizable value is the estimated selling price of inventories less all estimated costs of completion and costs necessary to make the sale.
-Inventories are recorded at their weighted-average costs at the end of the reporting period.
+Inventories are recorded at their weighted-average costs on the balance sheet date.